-I don’t know about you, but I’m having a hard time getting back into the swing of things in 2022.
-Between the ups and downs of our weather and the alarming rate of COVID infections, it has been a challenge to stay focused.
-But I’m committed to ensuring that 2022 isn’t a “lost year.”
-To help, I thought I’d start the year with a blog on change AND transformation.
-We talk a lot about change, but not enough about transformation.
-Change is inevitable, but transformation requires a choice followed by solid execution.
-In my experience, both personally and professionally, transformation requires a clear, measurable vision, an open mindset and focused discipline.
+I have been traveling the country speaking about nonprofit megatrends and one thing is clear: the pace of change is leaving everyone overwhelmed and a bit disconnected.
+We talk a lot about change, but not enough about the other side of the coin: transformation.
+Change is inevitable, but transformation requires a choice, followed by solid execution.
+As I share with clients and students, in my experience, both personally and professionally, transformation requires a clear, measurable vision, an open mindset and focused discipline.
 These are great in theory, but how do we achieve them?
 To get us started, I am sharing two fun sources.
-The first is my favorite article from 2021 by Harvard researcher, Herminia Ibarra; it catalogs the “3 Phases of Making a Major Life Change.”
-The second is my favorite TV show of 2021, “Ted Lasso,” which is the Apple TV+ series that follows an American “football” coach in England.
-We are kicking off this year with a little fun and the best practical tips for change and transformation based on research and our favorite Ted Lasso-isms.
+The first is a favorite article from 2021 by Harvard researcher Herminia Ibarra that catalogs the “3 Phases of Making a Major Life Change.”
+The second is a favorite TV show, “Ted Lasso,” which is the Apple TV+ series that follows an American “football” coach in England who unexpectedly finds himself leading an English soccer team.
+We are kicking off this Memorial Day weekend with a little fun and the best practical tips for change and transformation based on research and our favorite Ted Lasso-isms.

 Phase 1: Challenge Accepted & Supported (or Separation)

 The first phase of a transformation is called “Separation” in the framework that Herminia Ibarra developed because research suggests that we are more “malleable when separated from the people and places that trigger old habits and old selves.”
 This change can be physical or situational.
-We generally surround ourselves with people like ourselves, so surrounding ourselves with those who will challenge us or support our new change is important (e.g., Weight Watchers, Running Clubs, Accountability Circles).
+We generally surround ourselves with like-minded people, so surrounding ourselves with those who will challenge us or support our new change is important (e.g., Weight Watchers, Running Clubs, Accountability Circles).
+The research shows us that transformation does not happen in isolation – it happens in community.
 But these new people are likely to make us uncomfortable, so we must get comfortable with being uncomfortable.

 So, what does this mean?
-As you set your New Year’s resolutions, think about the conditions surrounding them.
+As you set your goals, think about the conditions surrounding them.
 What and who do you need to make them happen?
 What support can others provide you to help you move forward?
-The research shows that the more people you tell about the resolution, the more you are held accountable (albeit sometimes unconsciously).
-So, post your resolution on Facebook and tell people your plans or goals.
-(My goal: finally, write my book!)
+The research shows that the more people you tell about your goal, the more you are held accountable (albeit sometimes unconsciously).
+So, tell people your plans or goals.
+You can even consider posting it to social media, if you want a larger audience.
+(My goal: finally, write my book this summer!)

 Phase 2: Learning Outside Your Comfort Zone (or Liminality)